 Former President, American Psychological Association

-Receive the entire HIPAA Compliance Kit and HIPAA Forms instantly online via our HIPAA Online Course.
+Receive the HIPAA Compliance Kit, HIPAA Forms, AND CE Credits via our HIPAA Online Course.

 As most experts advocate, even therapists in solo practice who do not submit electronic bills and may not be considered a Covered Entity by HIPAA need to become compliant with HIPAA, because HIPAA has become the standard of care in regard to security and privacy of digital-electronic records.

 The Kit will aid psychotherapists in private practice with:

 - Implementing a simple step-by-step process towards HIPAA compliance.

 - Acquiring checklists and ready-to-use, user-friendly forms, which you will be able to personalize and employ right away.

 - Avoiding the severe penalties and other risks associated with non-compliance.

 - Learning low-tech ways to use billing services and clearinghouses to continue receiving insurance company reimbursements.

 HIPAA COMPLIANCE KIT 8th Edition-2016